salabim/peek/readme.md

 hello='world', 2 * hello='worldworld'
 'world', 'worldworld'
 ```
-The values=True version of peek can be seen as a supercharged print/pprint.

 ## values_only_for_fstrings / voff
 If False (the default), both the original f-string and the